GPTZero / 2025

 The core problem:

-Users needed clear, relatable content that explained AI detection in human terms, built trust, and showcased the real benefits of GPTZero’s tools.
+Users need clear, relatable content that explained AI detection in human terms, built trust, and showcased the real benefits of GPTZero’s tools.

 Key opportunity: Use viral, human-centered storytelling to bridge the gap between technical features and user needs.